 The site plan is designed to maximize passive solar gain and preserve as much open space as possible given the majority of the homes are single story.
-This site will also have ample space and easy access to organic gardens.
+We have also added a large solar array that serves the entire community.
+The site also has ample space and easy access to organic gardens.

 Our solar array is the largest residential array in Delta County, and allows us operate with 75% of our electricity from solar energy.

 The project includes a common house with a kitchen, dining area, multi-purpose room for social and educational gatherings, guest room/creative art/work space, and space for exercise or yoga.